 1. Ride a bike

 When in Rome hey.
 Cycling is a big thing in Copenhagen, where it is estimated that 50 % of all Copenhageners commute to work or school by two wheels, and that collectively they cycle 1.2 million kilometers a year – that’s the equivalent of to the moon and back … twice.
 Simply put, you cannot move in Copenhagen for seeing someone on a bicycle, and you’ll do well to avoid almost being knocked down by one unless you have your whits about you – hint, the cycle lanes are not a place to stand and admire the city.
 So why not copy the locals, the pros so to speak, and join them in the cycle lanes.
 Its fun, healthy, good for the environment, surprisingly quick to get around (owing to the special cycle lanes), and its darn cheap.
+If you are planning to buy your own bike, grab and find it here.

 Cost: Depends really.
 A hostel might offer free rental, but otherwise the going rate seems to be around 75-100 DKK / £8-£10 for the day.